Jeppe Tverskov

-Jeppe Theis Tverskov ([ˈtsʰveɐ̯ˌskʌwˀ]; born 12 March 1993) is a Danish professional footballer who plays as a centre back for Danish Superliga club OB.
+Jeppe Theis Tverskov ([ˈtsʰveɐ̯ˌskʌwˀ]; born 12 March 1993) is a Danish professional footballer who plays as a defensive midfielder for Major League Soccer club San Diego FC.

-Football career
+Career

 B 1903

 Born in Copenhagen, Tverskov started playing football at the age of three at Boldklubben 1903 (B 1903).
 As a 17-year-old, he was promoted to the first senior team competing in the fourth-tier Denmark Series by the then manager Bent Christensen.
 In his first season, he made 24 appearances and seven goals, and was voted Player of the Year at the club.

 Lyngby

 In June 2011, Tverskov moved to Lyngby Boldklub on the recommendation of his manager, Bent Christensen.
 At that club, he played alongside fellow youngsters such as Yussuf Poulsen, Christian Nørgaard and Uffe Bech.
 In June 2012, he was promoted to the first-team by head coach Niels Frederiksen.
 Tverskov made his first professional appearance on 4 November 2012 against Hobro IK in the second-tier Danish 1st Division.
 He came on as a 90th-minute substitute for David Boysen, as his team won 2–1.
-He scored his first professional goal on 25 April 2014, during a 0–3 league victory for his team over Hvidovre IF.
+He scored his first professional goal on 25 April 2014, during a 3–0 league victory for his team over Hvidovre IF.

 Randers

 On 30 June 2014, Tverskov joined Randers, where he signed a two-year contract.
 He played his first match for the club on 23 September in a Danish Cup match against Kolding Boldklub.
-He started the match as a defensive midfielder and stood out by also scoring his first goal for Randers, thereby participating in his team's 1–7 win.
+He started the match as a defensive midfielder and stood out by also scoring his first goal for Randers, thereby participating in his team's 7–1 win.
 The club finished fourth in the Danish Superliga at the end of the 2014–15 season and managed to qualify for the qualifying rounds of the UEFA Europa League.
 Tverskov played his first European match in this competition, on 2 July 2015 against Andorran club UE Sant Julià.
 He appeared as a starter, but was however sent off after receiving a second yellow card, as Randers won 1–0.